 Or at best, people would have to make decisions about turning it on or off, depending on what they wanted to do now.

 Apple doesn't like people having to think about settings, it wants users to get on with using.
-There will probably be more on-device Siri functions — if not during iOS 15's beta process then in the future — but it will always work the same, invisible way.
+There will probably be more on-device Siri functions — if not during updates to iOS 15 then surely in iOS 16 — but it will always work the same, invisible way.

 Keep up with everything Apple in the weekly AppleInsider Podcast — and get a fast news update from AppleInsider Daily.
 Just say, "Hey, Siri," to your HomePod mini and ask for these podcasts, and our latest HomeKit Insider episode too.
 If you want an ad-free main AppleInsider Podcast experience, you can support the AppleInsider podcast by subscribing for $5 per month through Apple's Podcasts app, or via Patreon if you prefer any other podcast player.